yugabyte/yb-iot-fleet-management/README.md

    ```
     ~/yb-kafka/confluent-os/confluent-5.0.0/bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic iot-data-event
     ```
+   *Note*: This is needed to be done only the first time.

-6. Install YugaByte DB and create the keyspace/table.
+6. Install YugaByte DB.
    - [Install YugaByte DB and start a local cluster](https://docs.yugabyte.com/quick-start/install/).

-7. Create the YugaByte tables
+7. Create the YugaByte DB tables
-   - Create a keyspace and tables by running the following command.
+   - Create the keyspaces and tables by running the following command.
 You can find `cqlsh` in the `bin` sub-directory located inside the YugaByte installation folder.
      ```
      $> cqlsh -f resources/IoTData.cql
      ```